PinkFIuffyUnicorn/GoAPI/README.md

 - All the test cases are included in `endpoints_test.go`
 - You can run the tests by simply typing `go test -v` from your Terminal in the folder that you've downloaded and unzipped the source code (GoAPI)
 - There are 8 test cases in total (for each function 1)
+- The API does not need to run in order to run the test cases

 ## Improvements
 - Add Encryption/Decryption to Passwords